 As part of compliance with the Court's Orders, MWRA was required to file monthly compliance and progress reports on its ongoing activities through December 15, 2000 and quarterly compliance and progress reports through December 2016.
-MWRA is currently required to submit bi-annual compliance and progress reports through December 2020.
+MWRA was required to submit biannual compliance and progress reports through December 2020.